qutip/qutip/doc/guide/environments/approximations.rst

     opposed to non linear least squares it won't get trapped in local minima and does not require anything appart from the evenly spaced sample points.
     For more information about these methods see [ESPIRAvsESPRIT]_

     :Parameters:

         **tlist** : array_like
             The time range on which to perform the fit.

         **Nr** : optional, int
-            The number of exponents desired to describe the imaginary part of the correlation function.
+            The number of exponents desired to describe the real part of the correlation function.
 It defaults to 3

-        **Nr** : optional, int
+        **Ni** : optional, int
-            The number of exponents desired to describe the real part of the correlation function.
+            The number of exponents desired to describe the imaginary part of the correlation function.
 It defaults to 3

         **separate**: optional, bool